 SEC Charges Western International Securities over GWG L Bond Sales

 On June 16, 2022, the Securities and Exchange Commission charged Western International Securities with violating securities regulations by marketing GWG L Bonds to its mostly elderly customers.
+According to the complaint, Western International’s brokers were unaware of basic features and risks of GWG L Bonds.
 The case was filed in United States District Court for the Central District of California.
 The case number is 2:22-cv-04119.
 A copy of the complaint is provided below.

 Important Facts About the Complaint